MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.machinelearning.trainsequentialclassifier.md

 ### options : [TrainingOptions](xref:Microsoft.Quantum.MachineLearning.TrainingOptions)

-Configuration to be used when training; see@"microsoft.quantum.machinelearning.trainingoptions" and@"microsoft.quantum.machinelearning.defaulttrainingoptions" for moredetails.
+Configuration to be used when training; see@"Microsoft.Quantum.MachineLearning.TrainingOptions" and@"Microsoft.Quantum.MachineLearning.DefaultTrainingOptions" for moredetails.

 ### trainingSchedule : [SamplingSchedule](xref:Microsoft.Quantum.MachineLearning.SamplingSchedule)